thephez/docs-core/docs/dashcore/wallet-arguments-and-commands-dash-cli.md

        devnet-only)

   -llmqdevnetparams=<size>:<threshold>
-       Override the default LLMQ size for the LLMQ_DEVNET quorum (default: 3:2, devnet-only)
+       Override the default LLMQ size for the LLMQ_DEVNET quorum (devnet-only)

   -llmqinstantsenddip0024=<quorum name>
        Override the default LLMQ type used for InstantSendDIP0024. (default: